Build your credit history while you save with LOQBOX

 If gambling causes you to fall into your overdraft, this could affect your chances of being approved for a personal loan, particularly if it’s an unauthorised overdraft.

-If you use a credit card to gamble, going into credit could have an impact, too.
+If you’ve previously used a credit card to gamble, going into credit could have an impact, too.
 The simple act of applying for a credit card affects your credit record, so you don’t want to be doing this more often than you need to.
 Lenders will also consider how much credit you already have access to before approving your new loan.

 The problem worsens if you’re unable to pay off your balance before the end of the month.